 Method

-The method relies on a list of 1km squares (also known as monads e.g. ST5036) originally sourced from the Biological Records Centre VC Grid Squares Request page.
+The original method was kindly provided by Brian Pitkin of Surrey Botanical Society.
+The method relies on a list of 1km squares (also known as monads e.g. ST5036) originally sourced from the Biological Records Centre.
 This data was also provided by Brian Pitkin as a map-like spreadsheet, showing the percentage of each square contained within VC 5 and VC 6.
-Note that the extent of each vice-county extends to low water mark, which accounts for the large coastal expanse of squares below the high water mark, particularly around the mouth of the Parrett.
-In addition, the Herbaria United OS Grid Reference to Vice-County converter was found to be very useful in checking grid references against the VC boundaries.
+Note that each vice-county extends to low water mark, which accounts for the large coastal expanse of squares with no records, particularly around the mouth of the Parrett.
+In addition, the BSBI Grid Reference lookup was found to be very useful in checking grid references against the VC boundaries.

-The record and taxon counts were exported from Access and copied into an Excel spreadsheet.
 Conditional Formatting has been used to colour each square according to its value.
 Again, this was designed by Brian Pitkin, although I have changed the colours and added some more categories, so we now have the following colours: